- May 28, 2019

 - Posted by: Phillip W. Duff

-- Category: Agencies, Buyers, International, Jamaica, Latest Post, Law Firms
+- Categories: Agencies, Buyers, International, Jamaica, Latest Post, Law Firms

 Staffing challenges are about to be multiplied as the industry opens up again and enters a new growth period.
 2019 has already created many staffing issues for debt collectors such as ghost employees, low unemployment rates, hiring difficulties and training and retention issues.
 The 2019 US employee come with lots of challenges.
 So How are you going to react to this opportunity or problem?
 The way I see it you have three choices.